igvgit/AsymmetricErrorsPy/examples/README.md

 of points used.

 * [generating_random_numbers.py](./generating_random_numbers.py)
-This scripts shows how to generate random numbers according to a given probability distribution.
+This script shows how to generate random numbers according to a given probability distribution.